sebapersson/PEtab.jl/docs/src/define_problem/simulation_conditions.md

 # [Simulation conditions](@id petab_sim_cond)

-Measurements are often collected under different experimental conditions, which in the model correspond to simulating with different initial values and/or control parameter values.
+Sometimes measurements are collected under different experimental conditions, which in the model correspond to simulating with different initial values and/or control parameter values.

-This is handled via **simulation conditions** defined via `PEtabCondition`.This tutorial shows how to specify simulation conditions.
+This is handled via **simulation conditions** defined via `PEtabCondition`.
+This tutorial shows how to specify simulation conditions.
 As a running example, we use the Michaelis-Menten model from the [starting tutorial](@ref tutorial).